Help in a Crisis

 Loving Your Selves – getting to know your 19 distinct ‘selves’ or sub-personalities, each with its shadow side, and how they express themselves differently to make up your whole personality.
-This way of breaking free from harmful gender stereotypes, based on Ashley Jay Brockwell’s forthcoming book Nineteen Ways to Remember Who You Are, can help you love and accept yourself as a beautiful, gifted human being with a valuable contribution to make to the world.
+This systematic way of breaking free from harmful gender stereotypes, based on Ashley Jay Brockwell’s forthcoming book Queer Ways To Wellbeing: Reigniting Our Creativity, Rebuilding Our Community and Reclaiming Our Destiny as LGBTQIA+ People, can help you love and accept yourself more fully – embracing all the aspects that you were never allowed to express as a child.

-Shining Brighter – boosting your self-esteem and confidence so you can step out boldly as the woman, man or non-binary person that you were born to become.
+Shining Brighter – boosting your self-esteem and confidence so you can step out boldly as the person you were born to become.
 You’ll learn how to share your unique message with bigger audiences, without watering it down or hiding your true self, and how to break through the internal fear barrier.

-Building Resilience – discovering how to carry on in the face of homophobic or transphobic harassment, maintain an unshakeable sense of identity and purpose, and bring abusers to justice.
+Building Resilience – discovering how to carry on in the face of homophobic or transphobic harassment, recognise the ‘shadow selves’ that those difficult people are reflecting back to you, maintain an unshakeable sense of identity and purpose, and bring abusers to justice.

 Defending Diversity – understanding the 2010 Equality Act as the legal basis for Diversity and Inclusion training in the UK, and practical strategies for promoting diversity and inclusion in different settings.
 This section can be tailored to your particular needs, e.g. focusing on education, health care, churches or the voluntary sector.